FreshAlacrity/front-tracker/README.md

 ### Next
 - [ ] function to update all member objects from PK member list
+- [ ] update members whose display names don't follow the cs | Name format

 ### Known Issues
 - fixed?
   - [ ] sort order for digits is off
     - [ ] check: is this because the sort order is being applied to the wrong element?
+    - [ ] check: is this because it's treating numbers as strings?
   - [ ] alt callsigns for members with no initial proxy don't have "'"
   - [ ] double clicking members with no alt proxy triggers normal proxy behavior
   - [ ] Altar doesn't show up